herearetheavocadoes/hello-class/README.md

 This is the Base Repo for learning Git!
 Welcome to the Wonderful World of Git and version control!
 Just remember, be the best Benevolent Dictator you can be!

 This is a change that I have made :D

+Another change... but this time on a branch!